linguinee/conference-notes/csun2017/advanced_aria.md

 * Clicking, pressing space bar, and tapping (mobile) should toggle the checkbox
 * Needs an accessible label (recommended: visible label associated via `aria-labelledby`)
 * `aria-checked="true"` when toggled on

+### role="application"

+A region declared as a web application as opposed to a web document.
+Causes AT to switch into a mode where all standard keyboard events go through the application rather than the browser.

+Should be used VERY, VERY RARELY!

+## Q&A

+**What about custom components for selects?**
+There are so many widgets, so I was hoping people would ask questions about more.
+There are roles for that, `combobox` and its sibling, `listbox`.

+There are some differences between browsers, but as long as you're using the right roles, AT users shouldn't be confused.

+**We have a page that has a lot of widgets that have the possibility of live updating.
+How can we manage those?**
+It really depends on the use case – you should try to avoid putting live regions on everything.
+Maybe sit down and decide which are the most important.
+Usually if you're dealing with multiple regions, it can get out of hand and overwhelming very fast.

+**So it would be multiple atomic elements in one region?**
+Potentially, based on the use case.
+Conventionally, there would be an off-screen live-region for any readouts on the page that you can throw custom text onto.